-Solids and suspended matter can be separated from the effluent stream by use of techniques such as coarse screening, sedimentation, dissolved air filtration (DAF), or centrifuging.
+Solids and suspended matter can be separated from the effluent stream by use of equipment and separation methods such as coarse screening, sedimentation, dissolved air flotation (DAF), or centrifuging.

 This type of treatment will not only reduce the rate of sludge build up in lagoons and wear on pumps, but should also be a rapid way of reducing the BOD concentration in effluent prior to disposal or reuse.

-Chemicals can be used to enhance treatment characteristics, such as settling of solids by pH correction (eg coagulation, flocculation), and to improve treatment performance or suitability for land application.
+Chemicals can be used to enhance treatment characteristics, such as settling of solids (eg coagulation, flocculation), and to improve treatment performance or suitability for land application.